izderadicka/ptunnel-rust/README.md

-**ptunnel** is Rust program that tunnels connections through HTTPS enabled proxy (supporting CONNECT method), thus ptunnel can be used to use any protocol through proxy - for instance IMAP, SMTP, SSH etc. ptunnel is using asynchronous I/O (via tokio modules) thus is very effective and can scale well.
+**ptunnel** is Rust program that tunnels connections through HTTPS enabled proxy (supporting CONNECT method), thus ptunnel can be used to sneak any protocol through proxy - for instance IMAP, SMTP, SSH etc (unless proxy is doing additional checks on forwarded protocol - for instance that it is TLS). ptunnel is using asynchronous I/O (via tokio module) so it is very effective and can scale well.

 Typical usage
 =============